 - A quick look at risk management; what it is and who it is for.

-- How to manage risk in Jira, in the simplest way, using our upcoming Jira risk management app Hedge.
+- How to manage risk in Jira, in the simplest way, using Jira risk management app Hedge.

 "Risk management in projects is about identifying, analyzing and treating potential impacts based on an assessment of likelihood and consequence"